 Working out and Varicose Veins

 You can still get a great workout without worrying about causing stress and strain to your body.
 Your gym has many alternatives that you should take advantage of.
-Try riding a
+Try riding a stationary bike, which is low-impact but will help you burn off those calories while increasing your blood flow.

 Another great alternative at the gym is using the swimming pool, which is an excellent form of exercise.
 You will get a great workout without running the risk of developing varicose veins.
 Swimming has always been a great form of exercise for your entire body and will place our legs in a horizontal position.
 The water can reduce the pull of gravity and the cool element of the water will soothe any discomforts that are associated with varicose veins.

 If weightlifting is your thing, be advised that this is as strenuous as running and can prevent your blood flowing properly from your legs to your heart.
 Restricting the flow of blood will cause your blood to pool, causing your veins to enlarge thus leading to varicose veins.
 Unless you are a seasoned weightlifter and know what you should and should not do, stay away from lifting heavy weights.
 Lifting heavy objects will lead to strain and increase abdominal pressure.
 Lunges, squats, sit-ups, and other similar exercises can lead to stress on your veins.
-Some forms of yoga can also potentially lead to varicose vein issues.
+Some forms of yoga can also potentially lead to vein disease.

 Total Fitness Is Not the End All: